 We have incurred net losses since our inception.
-For the years ended December 31, 2016 and 2017, we had net losses of \$17.1 million and \$27.9 million, respectively, and for the six months ended June 30, 2017 and 2018, we had net losses of \$11.8 million and \$16.3 million, respectively, and we expect to incur additional losses in future periods.
-As of June 30, 2018, we had an accumulated deficit of \$85.7 million.
+For the years ended December 31, 2016 and 2017, we had net losses of \$17.1 million and

+, respectively, and we expect to incur additional losses in future periods.
+As of December 31, 2017, we had an accumulated deficit of million.
 Based on our current business plan, we believe that our existing cash, cash investments, and proceeds from this offering will provide sufficient funds to sustain operations through at least the next 12 months.

-We believe that the net proceeds from this offering, together with our existing cash and cash equivalents, will enable us to (i) to advance KSI-301 through enrollment of the Phase 2 clinical trial in the U.S., EU and rest of the world in patients with wet AMD and to expand the scope of our Phase 1 clinical trial for KSI-301 through completion of a Phase 1b clinical trial; (ii) to advance KSI-301 into Phase 2 clinical trials in China for wet AMD and DME/DR; (iii) to advance KSI-301 into the Phase 2 clinical trial in the U.S., EU and rest of the world in patients with DME/DR; (iv) towards research and development of our pipeline including KSI-501 and to initiate additional clinical studies in ophthalmology; and (v) for working capital and other general corporate purposes.
+We believe that the net proceeds from this offering, together with our existing cash and cash equivalents, will enable us to fund our operating expenses, including clinical trial expenditure through the KSI-301 Phase 2 trial.
 We have based these estimates on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we expect.
 Because of the risks and uncertainties associated with research, development and commercialization of product candidates, we are unable to estimate the exact amount of our working capital requirements.
 Our future funding requirements will depend on and could increase significantly as a result of many factors, including those listed above.

-Without giving effect to the anticipated net proceeds from this offering, we expect that our existing cash and cash equivalents will be insufficient to fund our operating expenses and clinical trial expenditure requirements through the next year.
+Without giving effect to the anticipated net proceeds from this offering, we expect that our existing cash and cash equivalents will be sufficient to fund our operating expenses and clinical trial expenditure requirements through .
 To finance our operations beyond that point, we would need to raise additional capital, which cannot be assured.
-We have concluded that these circumstances raise substantial doubt about our ability to continue as a going concern within one year after the original issuance date of our consolidated financial statements for the period ended June 30, 2018.
+We have concluded that these circumstances raise substantial doubt about our ability to continue as a going concern within one year after the original issuance date of our consolidated financial statements for the year ended December 31, 2016.
 See Note 1 to our consolidated financial statements included elsewhere in this prospectus for additional information on our assessment.

-Similarly, in its report on our consolidated financial statements for the year ended December 31, 2017, our independent registered public accounting firm included an explanatory paragraph stating that our recurring losses from operations since inception and additional funding required to finance our operations raise substantial doubt about our ability to continue as a going concern.
+Similarly, in its report on our financial statements for the year ended December 31, 2016, our independent registered public accounting firm included an explanatory paragraph stating that our recurring losses from operations since inception and additional funding required to finance our operations raise substantial doubt about our ability to continue as a going concern.